spraakbanken/sparv/docs/user-manual/preparing-your-corpus.md

 ## XML Guidelines

-The most common source format for Sparv is XML.
-Sparv is very flexible in terms of XML structure, but there are some general guidelines to follow, as outlined below.
+The recommended source format for Sparv is XML.
+While Sparv supports other formats, XML is the most versatile and enables the most advanced processing.
+Sparv can handle XML files with almost any structure, but there are some general guidelines to follow, as outlined below.

+### Valid XML

 The most important requirement is that your XML must be valid.
-This means that it must adhere to the rules of the XML specification.
-You can check the validity of your XML using an XML validator, such as the command-line tool `xmllint`.
+This means that it must adhere to the [rules of the XML specification](https://www.w3schools.com/xml/xml_syntax.asp).
+You can check the validity of your XML using an XML validator, such as the command-line tool `xmllint`, or an online validator.

 ### Element Names